Sara-Tucker/cplusplus-notes/basics.md

 <br>
 <br>

+**Conditional Operator '?:'**<br>
-**Conditional Operator '?:'** - Returns one of two values depending on the value of a Boolean expression.
+Returns one of two values depending on the value of a Boolean expression.
 ```c++
 // The condition evaluates to true or false.
 If true then #1 is returned, if false then #2 is returned.
 condition ? first_expression : second_expression;